G-Force

 What Does a G-Force Mentor Do?

-• Visit 17 area High School Go Centers as well as participate in Mobile Go Center community events.
+• Visit 19 area High School Go Centers as well as participate in Mobile Go Center, community and on-campus events

-• Guide and teach high-school students how to enroll in any college or university as well as how to apply for scholarships, financial aid, and first-year orientation.
+• Guide students how to enroll in any college or university as well as how to apply for scholarships, financial aid FAFSA/TASFA applications, and assist with providing appropriate resources

 G-Force Mentor Requirements

-• Mentors must maintain a 2.8 GPA, and be enrolled in a minimum of 12 credit hours (undergraduate).
+• Mentors must maintain a GPA of at least 2.8 and be enrolled in a minimum of 6 credit hours (for undergraduates) or half-time credit hours (for graduate students)

-• Mentors must be available to accommodate Go Center visits, Mobile Go Center events and other Go program activities.
+• Mentor schedules must be available to accommodate Go Center visits, Mobile Go Center events and other Go Program activities

 What's Next